maxdata/basic-components/documentation/docs/components/sheet.md

 # Sheet

-Extends the Dialog component to display content that complements the main content of the screen.
+Displays content one side of the screen in a modal dialog.

 ## Preview